Help us improve our websiteSend feedback

 Archival materials may contain materials with sensitive or confidential information that is protected under federal and/or state right to privacy laws or other regulations.
 While we make a good faith effort to identify and remove such materials, some may be missed during our processing.
 If a researcher finds sensitive personal information in a collection, please bring it to the attention of the reading room staff.

 This collection comprises the papers of Alan Kistler, director of the Department of Organization and Field Services of the AFL-CIO from 1974 to 1986.
 It is especially rich in documenting his official activities as chief umpire in organizing disputes during the years 1987 to 1992.
 Also included is extensive correspondence to and from Kistler during the period from 1978 to 1985 while he served as director of the department, as well as departmental bulletins and memos from 1958 to 1970.
-There are a lot of research materials and files from initiatives and projects that Kistler worked on while employed at the AFL-CIO, as well as articles and clippings related to these activities and unions in general.
-Also included are union cards from before and during the time Kistler was employed at the AFL-CIO and small files regarding his work as mayor of Greenbelt, member of the D.C.
+There are robust materials and files from initiatives and projects that Kistler worked on while employed at the AFL-CIO, such as the Human Resources Development Institute, as well as articles and clippings related to these activities and unions in general.
+Also documented are Kistler’s union activities and academic research as a graduate student at the University of Chicago, his union activism within the Catholic church, union cards from before and during the time Kistler was employed at the AFL-CIO, and small files regarding his work as mayor of Greenbelt, member of the D.C.
 Neighborhood Planning Council, and Hubert H. Humphrey Chair at the University of Minnesota.

 Alan Kistler was born in Pittsburgh, Pennsylvania, in 1920.
 He graduated from high school in Pittsburgh, attended the University of Pittsburgh, and graduated from the University of Chicago with an M.S. degree in 1951.
 He joined the Hotel and Restaurant Employees' and Bartenders' International Union local in Pittsburgh and was a volunteer organizer in Philadelphia and Pittsburgh before serving as a master sergeant in the U.S. Army during World War II from 1942 to 1946.
 After the war, Kistler worked as a newspaperman, joined the American Newspaper Guild, and became unit chair of the Pittsburgh branch of the guild.
 He was elected recording secretary and chief steward of Pittsburgh Local Industrial Union 1657, Congress of Industrial Organizations (CIO), in 1949, and became a member of Local 1147, United Steelworkers of America, CIO, in 1952.